RJPearson94/terraform-provider-twilio/docs/resources/account_sub_account.md

 # twilio_account_sub_account Resource

-Manages a Twilio sub account.
+Manages a Twilio sub-account.
 See the [API docs](https://www.twilio.com/docs/iam/api/account) for more information

-~> Currently only sub accounts can be created via the API.
+~> Currently only sub-accounts can be created via the API.
 Parent accounts have to be created via the Twilio console

 ## Example Usage